OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/paraboloid-tutorial.rst

     root.connect('p1.x', 'p.x')
     root.connect('p2.y', 'p.y')

-Then we connect up the outputs of the `ParamComps` to the parameters of the `Paraboloid`.
+Then we connect up the outputs of the `IndepVarComps` to the parameters of the `Paraboloid`.
 Notice the dotted naming convention used to refer to variables.
-So, for example, `p1` represents the first `ParamComp` that we created to set the value of `x` and so we connect that to parameter `x` of the `Paraboloid`.
+So, for example, `p1` represents the first `IndepVarComp` that we created to set the value of `x` and so we connect that to parameter `x` of the `Paraboloid`.
 Since the `Paraboloid` is named `p` and has a parameter `x`, it is referred to as `p.x` in the call to the `connect` method.